 As a consequence, it can impact your mental wellness, emotional stability and physical health.

-The greatest weapon to combat these negative consequences is to recognize the symptoms of stress and equip yourself with ways to cope when they occur.
+The greatest weapon to combat these negative consequences of military spouse stress is to recognize the symptoms and equip yourself with ways to cope when they occur.

 Here are 5 key ways to fight and manage military spouse stress: